 All the other shifus in the academy are masters in a full range of the Shaolin arts excellent choice of training to undertake.
 To achieve anything at grading here is very meaningful and a good representation of how hard a student must train to become a Shaolin master.

 I have total respect for all the masters here, they have skills and knowledge that takes many years to master, which is frequently demonstrated in classes.

 If I had more opportunity, or a drastic change in my life plan then I could see myself coming to Kunyu Mountain Shaolin Martial Arts Academy to become a full student for the rest of my life.
 The simplicity in the existence here is compelling and tempting.

 I hope that I can continue my level of fitness and knowledge so that when I return I can continue to impress Wang shifu.

 Much like many of the students I have talked to, I was unsure of what to expect when I arrived at the academy.
 But I was made to feel right at home by the translators, students and on-duty master; Wang shifu who turned out to be my Shaolin master.

 When I first arrived I found that the nights were cold and I had to sleep in a warm top in bed.
 However I found the rooms to be comfortable enough to get the rest I needed after training and prepare my body for the next day.

 At first, I couldn’t get used to the food here, but now the meals have improved a lot and the addition of fresh lettuce and water melon to the menu has been greatly appreciated.
-I do understand how difficult it must be for the kitchen staff to please everyone and want to thank them
+I do understand how difficult it must be for the kitchen staff to please everyone and want to thank themfor all their efforts.

 Food aside, my stay here at the academy has been thoroughly enjoyable and has taught me a lot.
 I put most of this down to master Wang.
 In training he pushed me hard and has improved my fitness, strength, power and most importantly my confidence in myself.